The Academic Deans determine the academic standing of all students at the end of each term. Academic standing is based on:

 Should a student earn 32.1 or more credits and be on probation from a previous term, action is suspension.

-A student cannot be suspended/dismissed at the end of any fall or spring semester in which the student has earned a 2.000 or greater semester GPA, even if the CGPA remains less than 2.000.
+For purposes of suspension or dismissal, Fall and Spring are regular terms; Summer and Winter are not considered regular terms and thus will not result in immediate suspension or dismissal.
+Furthermore, a student cannot be suspended/dismissed at the end of any Fall or Spring semester in which the student has earned a 2.000 or greater semester GPA, even if the cumulative GPA remains less than 2.000.

 Student(s) recommended for a third academic suspension shall be dismissed from the University.
-The student will be dismissed for at least three years, and after that time only special cases will be considered by the Academic Dismissal Review Board (Assistants to the Dean of each College and Chair of the Exploratory Studies and Academic Progress Department).
-A decision will be rendered by the Provost and Vice President of Academic Affairs or designee in response to the recommendation of the Academic Dismissal Review Board.
+The student will be dismissed for at least three years.
+After that time, requests for readmission should be made to the Office of Academic Records, which will convene an Academic Dismissal Review Board (Assistants to the Dean of each College and Chair of the Exploratory Studies and Academic Progress Department).
+A decision of this Board’s recommendation will be made by the Provost and Vice President of Academic Affairs or a designee will make a decision informed by this board’s recommendation.

 The records of post-baccalaureate students with less than a 2.000 semester grade point average will be reviewed by their Dean for determination of an academic action of probation, suspension, or dismissal.